jasonleo0602/jasonleo0602/README.md

 CSE 6040 - Computing for Data Analytics (Fall 2024 - B)

-Note: My school only does floor function grading.
+Note: My school only does floor function grading so initial adjustment was a wake up call.
+Previous experience was as a computer engineer undergrad.

 ## Work In Progress Stats